How to Beat Inflation

 It depends.
 If you have loans with variable interest rates, like most home equity lines of credit (HELOCs), the interest rate on your balance (and your payment) is likely to increase.
 Ditto for adjustable rate mortgages (ARMs).
 Fortunately, you’re probably protected from a sudden, unaffordable spike by interest rate ceilings.

 What about credit cards?
-Does the CARD Act protect consumers from spiking interest rates on balances?
 Arbitrary credit rate increases apply to new purchases only and you must get 45 days notice before they take effect.
 But rates charged on existing balances can rise any time when the change is due to a variable indexed interest rate.
 And almost all credit cards have variable indexed interest rates.

-As the Federal Reserve raises short-term interest rates, rates for any product tied to a financial index like the Prime Rate will also rise.
+If the Federal Reserve raises short-term interest rates to bring down inflation, rates for any product tied to a financial index like the Prime Rate will also rise.
 And credit card issuers do not need to provide notice of these increases.

 On the other hand, if you have a mortgage, auto loan, student loan, personal loan, home equity loan or line of credit with a fixed interest rate, your interest rate and payment won’t rise.
 You’ll be protected from inflation.